inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 1. Install Ruby.
 It is highly recommended that you install Ruby via a [Ruby version manager](https://www.ruby-lang.org/en/documentation/installation/#managers).
-1. Run `gem install inferno_core` to install inferno.
+1. Run `gem install inferno_core` to install Inferno.
 1. Run `gem install foreman` to install foreman, which will be used to run the Inferno web and worker processes.
 1. Run `gem install rerun` to install rerun, which will be used to enable